HusseinLezzaik/Deep-Learning-for-Multi-Robotics/Reinforcement Learning/README.md

 To use our custom environment, check `examples/scenes/mobile_robot_env _gym.py`

 ## Deep Q-Learning
 We used Deep Q-Learning algorithm to train the agent, and integrated the GNN model developed before as the deep neural network used in DQN.
+Run `DQN_MLP.py`.

 ## Acknowledgement